 The Club also offers extended activities - for example a series of day walks from budget accommodation in an alpine area, or a ten day, carry-everything adventure through remote parts of Kakadu.
 Other activities include cross-country skiing, canoeing, cycling and canyoning.
 The Club also runs classes on finding your way in the bush – map and compass navigation as well as GPS navigation.

 Come for a walk with us if you are interested in becoming a member.

-The April 2014 edition of the it Newsletter is now available online.
-Members by now should have received an email with a link to it, and can also view it via the Members Pages of the menu.
+The September 2017 edition of the Newsletter is now available online.
+Members will receive an email with a link to it, and can also view it via the Members Page.